pmeaney/automated-vacation-advertising-system/README.md

 ### Data example

 Here's an example of the data returned by the overall process.
-It returns a list of flights from Cloudy to Sunny cities, including the lowest price offer, and up to 5 alternative ticket prices to compare to.
+It returns a list of flights from Cloudy to Sunny cities, including the lowest price offer, and alternative ticket prices to compare to-- up to a total of 5 maximum price examples.
 It may return fewer than 5, or even none at all if it does not find matches for those particular airports on that date.

 ```javascript
 [